MLZ is a cooperation between:

 In-beam Neutron Activation Analysis (ibNAA)

-Activating in beam is advantageous because the neutron self-absorption can be corrected for in a much simpler way than in an isotropic neutron field.
-Guided beams do not contain epithermal or fast neutrons, thus the activation process can also be described much simpler.
-Thanks to the high flux irradiation, many elements are activated, i.e. the induced radioactivity can be counted with much better sensitivities, than when using PGAA alone.
+Activating in the beam is advantageous because the neutron self-absorption can be corrected in a much simpler way than in an isotropic neutron field.
+Guided beams do not contain epithermal or fast neutrons.
+Thus, the activation process can also be described as much simpler.
+Thanks to the high flux irradiation, many elements are activated, i.e. the induced radioactivity can be counted with much better sensitivities than when using PGAA alone.
 Activity counting takes place in a low-background counting chamber with higher detector efficiencies.
 Even short-lived nuclides (with half-lives of a few seconds) can be detected here.

-Classic NAA, without chemical treatment also called instrumental NAA (INAA), can also be performed at FRM II.
-The activation takes place in the irradiation channels of the reactor in a much higher flux (1013 – 1014 cm–²s–1).
+Classic NAA, without chemical treatment, also called instrumental NAA (INAA), can also be performed.
+The activation takes place in the irradiation channels of the reactor in a much higher flux (1013 – 1014 n cm-2s-1).
 The highly thermalised neutron field of the FRM II reactor offers unique possibilities for the classical instrumental NAA, too.

 PGAA and NAA complement each-other.
-PGAA is best used for the determination the major components of the samples, while NAA analyses the (minor and) trace elements.
+PGAA is best used to determine the major components of the samples, while NAA analyses the (minor and) trace elements.

-• Archaeology – restauration / conservation, provenance, check of authenticity (ceramics, glass, building material, coins and other metal objects)
+• Archaeology – restoration/ conservation, provenance, check of authenticity (ceramics, glass, building material, coins and other metal objects)

 • Cosmochemistry (mainly meteorites)